storyfeet/dugi_bialan/content/works/little_red.md

 # he entered the house, and , using his axe cut the wolf in two.

-dan guli-mugo wei zugo i zan Elenoize i ma ma min.
+dan guli-mugo wei zugo i zan Elenuna i ma ma min.

-# Out from his guts came Elenoize and Granny.
+# Out from his guts came Elenuna and Granny.

 is-muli wei lugin ei mugo delo beba.

-# They all looked at the soup Elenoize had brought.
+# They all looked at the soup Elenuna had brought.

-go "vin di wei va wei esebin la i delo dis wei belin ei mugo vo-vo", zan Elenuna wei dugi
+go "vin di wei va-wei esebin i delo dis wei belin ei mugo vo-vo", zan Elenuna wei dugi

 # "Do you think this soup would like some meat", suggested Elenuna